HaakonME/hubzilla/doc/Plugins.md

 * Friendica's "plugin_settings_post" hook is called "feature_settings_post"

-Changing these will often allow your plugin to function, but please double check all your permission and identity code because the concepts behind it are completely different in the $Projectname.
+Changing these will often allow your plugin to function, but please double check all your permission and identity code because the concepts behind it are completely different in $Projectname.
 Many structured data names (especially DB schema columns) are also quite different.

 #include doc/macros/main_footer.bb;